Drammens Museum, Marienlyst

 In the difficult times after 1814, wealth gradually waned and lavish sociability.
 From 1843, the owner was the gardener, Jørgen Knudsen, who ran a large garden on «Enga», as the farm was popularly called.
 In 1873, Marienlyst was sold to textile manufacturer Jørgen Fuglesang.
 The dirt road was gradually divided and parceled out to a riding arena and sports park.
 The Fuglesang family sold the farm to Drammen municipality, which handed it over to Drammens Museum in 1911.
 Here the museum opened its first collections for the city anniversary the same year.

-Marienlyst is built with four white-painted and paneled wings that are regularly located around a square courtyard.
-The eastern main building on two floors was probably built around 1770.
-The northern building on one floor was built as a new main wing in Weyer's War Council in the 1790s.
-The brewery / barn wing across the yard is built very similar to the north wing to form symmetry.
-The western end of the house was barn.
-This house also got the black glazed roof and became a very expensive outbuilding.
-The low transverse wing to the west was also built in Weyer's time in the 1790s, but rebuilt in 1911 when the facility became a museum.
-The gate room was builded in 1930 to create a connection to the new museum building.
-Marienlyst is built as a classicist villa complex with symmetrical buildings and a garden with gazebo.
-The two gates are made in distinct classicism and may well have been designed by Gulskogen's architect, Christian Staalberg.
+Marienlyst is built with four white-painted and paneled wings that are arranged regularly around a square courtyard.
+The two-storey eastern main building was probably built around 1770.
+In the 1750s, wall tapestries from the 1770s were discovered in the main living room of this building.
+These are attributed by Diderik von Dram.
+The one-storey north building was built as a new main wing in the time of War Councilor Weyer, around 1780.
+The brewhouse and barn wing across the yard is built very similar to the north wing to create symmetry.
+The west end of the house was a barn.
+This building also got black-glazed roof tiles and became very expensive.
+The low cross wing to the west was built in Weyer's time, and was rebuilt in 1911 when the facility became a museum.
+The gate room in this wing was created in 1930 to create a connection to the new museum building.
+Marienlyst is built as a classical pleasure garden complex with symmetrical buildings and a garden with a gazebo.
+The two gates are distinctly classicist and were probably designed by Gulskogen's architect, Christian Staalberg.
 The interior details are in Louis-Seize style.

 The southern part of Hallingtunet Museumsparken houses some old relocated log houses from Hallingdal, which was the museum's first approach to an open-air museum.
 A living room from Torpo in Ål participated in the Anniversary Exhibition in Kristiania in 1914, and after the exhibition, the museum was allowed to keep the house.
 In 1917, the museum bought a storage cage from Tune in Ål (1710) and set it up the following year.
 Then followed the stable from Villand, the attic from Rue and a sauna from Rud (Hol) (all from around 1770).